Malik Dijksteel: Cork City

 On 16 August 2023, he signed for League of Ireland Premier Division club Cork City, to help them in their relegation battle.
 On 15 September 2023, he scored his first goal for the club in a 2–0 win at home to Wexford in the FAI Cup.
 He made 11 appearances in all competitions for the club by the end of the season as they were relegated to the League of Ireland First Division after losing the Playoff to Waterford, with Dijksteel still committing his future to the club by signing a new contract in December 2023.
 On 20 July 2024, he scored the only goal of the game in a 1–0 win over Finn Harps in the FAI Cup at Turners Cross.
 Dijksteel scored the only goal of the game on 6 September 2024 as his side defeated UCD away to secure the 2024 League of Ireland First Division title and promotion back to the Premier Division.
 On 28 October 2024, he signed a new contract with the club.
 On 14 February 2025, he scored the opening goal of the game in a 2–2 draw at home to Galway United in the opening game of the 2025 League of Ireland Premier Division season.
 On 22 July 2025, it was announced that Dijksteel had agreed a deal to sign for Scottish Premiership club St Mirren on 1 January 2026, after his contract at Cork City expires.
 3 days later Cork City manager Ger Nash confirmed that Dijksteel had made himself unavailable for selection for the club's game against Sligo Rovers after they had rejected a bid from St Mirren for Dijksteel before his pre-contract agreement was confirmed, stating "St Mirren made a bid to take him in this window but that was rejected by the club.
 Unfortunately, since then Malik's agent made it clear that he was unavailable for this match for personal reasons."
 After departing the club, Dijksteel hit back at the club stating "Things have been said about me that are completely false" which then led to Cork City manager Ger Nash admitting that it had been a club decision to not select Dijksteel for the game.

 St Mirren

-On 31 July 2025, Dijksteel's move to St Mirren was made confirmed prior to the January 2026 pre-contract agreement, on a 3 year contract for an undisclosed fee.
+On 31 July 2025, Dijksteel's move to St Mirren was confirmed prior to the January 2026 pre-contract agreement, on a 3-year contract for an undisclosed fee.
 He made his debut for the club on 3 August 2025, coming off the bench as a late substitute in a 1–0 defeat away to champions Celtic in the opening league game of the season.